BaoGeist/Island-Mesh-Generation/README.md

 mosser@azrael generator %
 ```

+## Note that island tests only work if you are in the island directory

 ### Individual Run - Island
 To run island, go to `island` directory, and use `java -jar` to run the product.
 This must run after the above section.
-It takes up to ___ arguments in no particular order.
+It takes up to 10 arguments in no particular order.
 - `i`, Specifies the relative address of the input mesh file
 - `o`, Specifies the relative address of the output mesh file
 - `shape`, Specifies the shape profile of the island, options are `circle`, `star`, `country`, `oval`